ZixiZhaoxjy/Pulse_VAE/README.md

 # 5. Access
 Access the raw data and processed features [here](https://zenodo.org/uploads/11671216) under the [MIT licence](https://github.com/terencetaothucb/Pulse-Voltage-Response-Generation/blob/main/LICENSE).
 Correspondence to [Terence (Shengyu) Tao](terencetaotbsi@gmail.com) and CC Prof. [Xuan Zhang](xuanzhang@sz.tsinghua.edu.cn) and [Guangmin Zhou](guangminzhou@sz.tsinghua.edu.cn) when you use, or have any inquiries.
 # 6. Acknowledgements
-[Guangyuan Ma](mailto:magy23@mails.tsinghua.edu.cn) and [Terence (Shengyu) Tao](mailto:terencetaotbsi@gmail.com) at Tsinghua Berkeley Shenzhen Institute revised the testing experiment plan, unified the original file naming, completed adjustable feature engineering code based on preliminary data processing code, executed feature engineering, uploaded feature engineering code and results, and wrote this instruction document based on supplementary materials.
+[Terence (Shengyu) Tao](mailto:terencetaotbsi@gmail.com) and [Zixi Zhao](zhaozx23@mails.tsinghua.edu.cn)  at Tsinghua Berkeley Shenzhen Institute designed the model and algorithms, developed and tested the experiments, uploaded the model and experimental code, revised the testing experiment plan, and wrote this instruction document based on supplementary materials.